michal-bures/konkr_web/_posts/2023-07-02-new-tutorial.md

 * Based on early feedback it seems like one more tutorial level between #2 and #3 would be helpful.
 Something half-way between the completely straightforward first two levels and the large and challenging third one.
 * It's time to upgrade and expand the "How to play" section, which I didn't touch in probably more than a year!

-After that we'll se, I might go all in on the UI and content overhaul implementation, or take care of some other smaller issues first.
+After that we'll see, I might go all in on the UI and content overhaul implementation, or take care of some other smaller issues first.